 There are many noninvasive dry eye treatments that your provider at Eye Surgeons Associates can employ to help relieve your symptoms, such as:

-Cyclosporine, an anti-inflammatory medication, and corticosteroid eye drops can help relieve dry eye symptoms.
+There are several over the counter and prescription eye drops that can help relieve dry eye symptoms.

 Adding omega-3 fatty acids to your diet can help lubricate your eyes and reduce eye discomfort.